meghnakshk/Analytics-Portfolio/critique-by-design.md

 # Part 3: Sketching out the Solution

-Upon reading the article, I realized that the two main things the visualization wants to convey is how the US compares with other countries in terms of take-home pays and the reason for the lower take-home pay.
-Since readers in the United States wouldn't be interested in looking at incomes or taxes of countries lower than theirs, it would make sense to work with a subset of the data.
+Upon reading the article, I realized that the two main things the visualization wants to convey are how the US compares with other countries in terms of take-home pay and the reason for the lower take-home pay.
+Since readers in the United States would be interested in looking at incomes or taxes of countries higher than theirs, it would make sense to work with a subset of the data.
 Representing all 35 countries can be chaotic.
 To convey this information, I would like to approach it in two parts.

 ### 1: United States' take-home pay and comparison with other countries

 <img src="Sketch 1.jpg" width="900" height="700"/>

 ### 2: United States' income tax and how it ranks amongst other countries

 <img src="Sketch 2.jpg" width="900" height="700"/>

 My approach to the redesign is simple.
 It uses bar charts.
-Although bar charts are common and overused, if used appropriately, bar charts can convey a great amount of information in an extremely simple way.
-By greying out information that are simply not the point of the graph, I beleive we can make the graph extremely intuitivewings the reader to focus on the content we want them to.
-Both graphs one and two, highlight only relevant data (net income, and income tax).
+Although bar charts are common and overused, if used appropriately, bar charts can convey a significant amount of information effortlessly.
+By greying out information that is not the point of the graph, we can make the chart extremely intuitive by making the reader focus on the content we want them to.
+Both graphs, one and two, highlight only relevant data (net income and income tax).
 Another technique to make graphs extremely intuitive is to add a title that summarizes the point of the visualization.
-Since readers first read the title, they immedietly understand the point that the visualization intends to make.
+Since readers first read the title, they immediately understand what the visualization intends to make.

 # Part 4: Reviews

-Without explaining the context of the visualization, I reviewed my sketches with two adults, their responses are recorded below.
+Without explaining the context of the visualization, I reviewed my sketches with two adults; I ahv recorded their responses below.

 ### Female, mid 20's
 - *Can you tell me what you think this is?*